Ratna Vajra Rinpoche

 Ratna Vajra Rinpoche (born 19 November 1974), is a Tibetan Buddhist teacher who served as the 42nd Sakya Trizin from 2017 to 2022, considered one of the highest qualified lineage masters of both the esoteric and exoteric traditions of Buddhist philosophy and meditation.
-He is a descendant of the famous Khon family in Tibet, which holds an unbroken lineage of great and famous masters for over a thousand years.
+He is a descendant of the famous Khön family in Tibet, which holds an unbroken lineage of great and famous masters for over a thousand years.
 He is the eldest son of the 41st Sakya Trizin Ngawang Kunga.
 He teaches Buddhism and travels extensively throughout Europe, Asia, Australia, New Zealand and North America.
 Ratna Vajra was enthroned as the head of the Sakya school on 9 March 2017.
 On 16 March 2022, the throne of the Sakya school was passed by Ratna Vajra to his younger brother Gyana Vajra, who became the 43rd Sakya Trizin.

 Education

 From birth, Rinpoche has been the recipient of blessings, empowerments, initiations and teachings from many of the foremost high lamas and scholars of this age.
 Most of these were bestowed by the 41st Sakya Trizin and others were bestowed by the 14th Dalai Lama, Chogye Trichen Rinpoche (1920–2007), Luding Khenchen Rinpoche and Dezhung Rinpoche (1906–1987).
 In addition to receiving many empowerments and teachings from the Sakya Trizin, he learned many facets of traditional rituals from him also.

 On the 14th day of the 11th Tibetan lunar month, the anniversary of Sakya Pandita (20 December 1980), he began to receive the cycle of the precious uncommon Lam Dre teachings from the Sakya Trizin for the first time at Sakya Thubten Namgyal Ling monastery in Puruwala, India.

 At the age of six, he started his formal education under the tutorship of Venerable Rinchen Sangpo.
 He took his first oral examination on 10 October 1981 in the presence of his tutor Sakya Trizin and prominent members of the Sakya Centre on The Remembrance of the Triple Gem, The Three Heap Sutra, The Confession Sutra, the extended lineage Guru's prayers and several other texts.
 Since then, he has taken many oral examinations, including the examinations in which he had to lead special rituals in the Sakya Centre.
 In 1986 he performed his first meditation retreat together with his mother, Gyalyum Kushok Tashi Lhakee.

 In 1987, when Rinpoche was fourteen, he passed his first major examination at the Sakya Centre, Rajpur, India.
 Two years later, he completed all his basic studies of different rituals and scriptures.
 The following year, he entered the Sakya College and studied there for seven years.
 During that time, he studied Buddhist philosophy mainly under Khenpo Ngawang Lekshey Kunga Rinpoche (aka.
 Khenpo Migmar Tsering.
 1955–1999).
 In 1998, he graduated with a Kachupa Degree, which is equivalent to a Bachelor's Degree.